koroshiya/zetsubou-games-src/content/mygame/max-massacre.md

 info = [
-	"Max Massacre is my third personal game project.", "Max Massacre is a short, free Visual Novel set in a fictitious, RPG-like fantasy world.", "Max Massacre has not yet been released."
+	"Max Massacre is my third personal game project.", "Max Massacre is a short, free Visual Novel set in a fictitious, RPG-like fantasy world.", "Max Massacre was released on November 29th 2016."
 ]

 story = [